naacl-org/naacl-org.github.com/minutes/2018/index.md

     will be completed from the WiNLP account?
-- Led to an extremely lengthy discussion, where the end result was to leave the decision up to the GC, with the likely action being that 9 WiNLP attendees would be allowed to register with delayed payment, and would be charged using the early student rate as a special case.
+- Led to an extremely lengthy discussion, where the end result was to leave the decision up to the GC, with the likely action being that 9 WiNLP attendees would be allowed to register with delayed (wire transfer) payment, and would be charged using the early student rate as a special case.
-- The boards official position is that this should be seen as an exception, not as a general policy or a precedent for other or future conferences
+- The board's official position is that this should be seen as an exception, not as a general policy or a precedent for other or future conferences
-- TODO: Make an NAACL (or ACL) level policy on how to make our conferences more accessible and affordable
+- TODO: Look into an NAACL (or ACL) level policy on how to make our conferences more accessible and affordable

 ### NAACL 2019 General Chair